 The Labette County Jail is responsible for the booking procedures of all county arrestees as well as municipal arrests for the cities of Altamont, Chetopa, Oswego and for the City of Parsons when needed.
 Processing offenders into the facility includes basic booking measures which include photographs, livescan fingerprinting and collection of DNA for qualifying arrestees.

-The Labette County Jail Staff consists of: 8 Correctional Officers, 1 Warrant Officer, 2 Transport Deputies, 1 Court Security Deputy, and 2 Food Service Personnel.
+The Labette County Jail Staff consists of: 1 Jail administrator, 1 Jail Sergeant, 1 Jail Corporal, 8 Correctional Officers, 1 Transport Deputies, 1 Court Security Deputy, and 2 Food Service Personnel.

 The Labette County Jail contracts medical services for inmates thru Advanced Correctional Healthcare (ACH).
 This facility works diligently with ACH to provide inmates with the best quality of healthcare.